-The spread and the initial interest rate applicable to each bond will be determined by the State of Israel and included in a Free Writing Prospectus which will be filed with the SEC not less than one (1) Business Day prior to the first day of the sales period of such bond.
+Interest Rate.
+The interest rate applicable to each bond will be determined by Israel and included in a Free Writing Prospectus which will be filed with the SEC not less than one (1) Business Day prior to the first day of the sales period of such bond.
 If such date is a legal holiday in Israel, the Free Writing Prospectus may be filed with the SEC one (1) Business Day earlier.
-For example, the initial interest rate on a 5-Year Floating Rate LIBOR Bond issued on Monday, June 1, 2015 will be announced one (1) Business Day prior to May 15, 2015, i.e., on Thursday, May 14, 2015 (or, if such date were a legal holiday in Israel, on Wednesday, May 13, 2015).
+For example, the interest rate on a 10-Year Savings Bond issued on Monday, June 1, 2015 will be announced one (1) Business Day prior to May 15, 2015, i.e., on Thursday, May 14, 2015 (or, if such date were a legal holiday in Israel, on Wednesday, May 13, 2015).